These questions cover commonly asked questions about the local history grants program managed by Public Record Office Victoria.

 A digitising training guide and video have been developed to assist groups with their digitising projects, visit Just Digitise it on the PROV website.

 When digitising from microfilm, where possible, seek the master copy for better results.
-If you are using funding for a service provider to undertake the digitisation on your behalf, we encourage you to obtain quotes and include these with your application.
+If you are using funding for a service provider to undertake the digitisation on your behalf, quotes must be included with your application.
 This will help the judging panel’s assessment.
+Applications without quotes will not be considered.

 Newspaper digitisation projects